kimtore/pms/doc/pms.md

         !transcribe ##

-    Open the selected songs (or, with no selection, all songs on the playlist) in Transcribe
+    Open the selected songs (or, with no selection, all songs in the songlist) in Transcribe

         !cp ## /media/removabledrive

-    Copy the selected songs (or, with no selection, all songs on the playlist) to a USB stick or portable media player
+    Copy the selected songs (or, with no selection, all songs in the songlist) to a USB stick or portable media player

     All paths are prefixed with the string in the config variable libraryroot.